patilankita79/ML_DataPreprocessing/README.md

         - matplotlib -> to plot nice charts
         - pandas -> to import the dataset and manage the dataset
      - For R, we don't need to import any libraries

+ 3. **Import the dataset**
+     - For Python, you have to create the matrix of features and dependent variable vector
+     - Hence for Data.csv, create the matrix of three independent variables and then create the dependent variable vector